azuline/repertoire/docs/hacking/development.rst

    ``.env`` such that ``DATA_PATH=../_data``.
 #.
 Configure the backend with ``$ repertoire config``.
 Set the value of the
    ``music_directories`` key to ``["../_testlib"]``.
 #.
-Generate an authentication token with ``$ repertoire token``.
-Remember this
-   token; you will use it to log in while developing.
-#.
 Index the test library with ``$ repertoire index``.
 #.
 Run the debug backend webserver with ``$ make debug``.